CheriByte-Studios/Project-Restoration-Demo/README.md

 ## Installation
 Since this demo is a modpack, you are going to need [Codename engine](https://github.com/CodenameCrew/CodenameEngine) to install it.
 Once you have downloaded Codename, drop this into the mods folder.

+## Information About the Demo 2 Update
+Due to particular circumstances the demo may take longer to release as a playable state than when the showcase video releases.
+Be patient.